Our Approach to Grantmaking

 Multi-Year Grant Commitments

 The Foundation’s multi-year grants are the core of the Foundation’s giving, and are therefore also the most substantial amounts of funding.
 These grants provide general operating support for each grantee.
-Since 2009, these long-term grants have been awarded to geographically-focused cohorts in New York City and Chicago.
+Since 2009, these long-term grants have been awarded to geographically-focused cohorts in New York City and Chicago; and in New Orleans since 2015.

 The Foundation utilizes Exploratory Grants in order to invest in and better understand new geographic areas that may provide a landscape for future cohort-based and multi-year funding opportunities.